cvetomir-todorov/CecoChat/docs/research-messaging-traffic.md

 * Messaging servers need to know when one of them fails, find about new nodes and establish connections to them.
 * Consistency of the data would be more challenging since the two main operations required for message processing would be separate:
     - Sending the message to its recipient(s) by calling one (or multiple for group chats) messaging server(s)
-    - Persisting the message into the history database
+    - Persisting the message into the chats database

 ## Approach #2 - indirect communication